310g17/LibrarySystem2.0/README.md

 ![alt text](ReadMeRsc/wkpd.png)<br/>
 <H2>New API Added since V2.0</h2>
 JSoup : Used to extract data from websites written in HTML.
 Taking information from specific tags.<br>
-Java.net.URLEncoder : Encodes Strings to prepare URL’s.
-Used to support the JSoup API to stitch user input and the wikipedia URL.<br>
 Google Translate web-api: Used to integrate Google’s translation service into HTML. <br>